 The final night of the 1973-74 season provided a trio of milestones.
-First, Bernie Parent earned his 47th win of the season by beating the Minnesota North Stars 6-2.
+First, Bernie Parent of the Philadelphia Flyers earned his 47th win of the season by beating the Minnesota North Stars 6-2.
 The victory set the single-season record for most wins by a goaltender and lasted until Brodeur won 48 games in 2006-07.

-In Buffalo, Rick Martin became the first player in Sabres history to score 50 goals in a season, when his hat trick helps to beat the St. Louis Blues 5-2.
+In Buffalo, Rick Martin became the first player in Sabres history to score 50 goals in a season when his hat trick helped beat the St. Louis Blues 5-2.
 It was the seventh hat trick of Martin’s NHL career.
 Since then, Danny Gare, Pat LaFontaine and Alexander Mogilny joined him in the Sabres’ 50-goal club.

-Penguins’ netminder Andy Brown made NHL history on this night too as he became the last goaltender to play in an NHL game without wearing a mask.
+Penguins’ netminder Andy Brown made NHL history this night, too, as he became the last goaltender to play in an NHL game without wearing a mask.
 He lost 6-3 at the Atlanta Flames in the final game of his career.

 Odds & Ends